Sanjeev Sanyal

-Sanjeev Sanyal is an Indian economist and popular historian.
-He is a member of the Economic Advisory Council to the Prime Minister of India, and has helped prepare six editions of the Economic Survey of India starting in 2017.
-Sanyal has written several books on Indian history to mixed reviews.
+Sanjeev Sanyal (born 27 August 1970) is an Indian economist and popular historian known for writing books based on revisionist Hindutva history which lack scholarly backing.
+A member of the Economic Advisory Council to the Prime Minister of India, he has helped prepare six editions of the Economic Survey of India and has represented India at G7 and OECD meetings.
+He is also the Chancellor of Gokhale Institute of Politics and Economics, and has written several books on Indian history to mixed reviews.

 Early life and education

 Sanjeev Sanyal was born in Kolkata and studied at St. Xavier's School and St. James' School.
-He received a Bachelor's degree in economics from Shri Ram College of Commerce, New Delhi.
-He then went to St John's College, University of Oxford, where he received a BA in philosophy, politics and economics in 1992, and later received an MSc in Economics in 1994.
+He received a Bachelor's degree in economics from Shri Ram College of Commerce, Delhi University.
+He then went to St John's College, University of Oxford, where he received a BA in philosophy, politics and economics in 1992, he was a Rhodes scholar, and received an MSc in Economics in 1994.

 Career

-Sanyal began working in financial economics in the 1990s.
-In 2004, Sanyal and environmental economist Pavan Sukhdev created the Green Indian States Trust to promote sustainable development.
+Deutsche Bank

-Sanyal worked as chief economist for South and Southeast Asia at Deutsche Bank until 2008, leaving to research and write Land of the Seven Rivers, and returned in 2011.
-By 2015, when he resigned, he was a managing director and global strategist.
+Sanyal began working in financial markets in the 1990s.
+He worked as chief economist for South and Southeast Asia at Deutsche Bank until 2008, leaving to research and write Land of the Seven Rivers, and returned in 2011.
+By end-2015, when he resigned, he was a managing director.

+Government of India

+In February 2017, he was appointed as the Principal Economic Adviser to the Indian Ministry of Finance and in that job helped prepare six editions of the Economic Survey of India.
+In February 2022, he was appointed member of the Economic Advisory Council to the Prime Minister in the rank of the Secretary to Government of India.
+Sanyal has also represented India at G7 and OECD meetings.

+Miscellaneous

+In 2004, he and environmental economist Pavan Sukhdev created the Green Indian States Trust to promote sustainable development.
 He has also served on the Future City Sub-Committee of the Singapore government tasked with building a long-term vision for the city-state.

-In 2017, he was appointed as the Principal Economic Adviser to the Indian Ministry of Finance and in that job helped prepare six editions of the Economic Survey of India.
-In February 2022, he was appointed member of the Economic Advisory Council to the Prime Minister in the rank of the Secretary to Government of India.

-Sanyal anchors Economic Sutra, a show telecasted on Sansad TV, the official channel of the Parliament of India.
-The series covers various aspects of economic and financial policies, regulatory elements and institutional frameworks to be decoded for the average citizen's understanding.
+In March 2023, Sanyal led the first edition of the Delhi University Literature Festival as its patron, alongside Swapan Dasgupta as the festival director.
+On 7 October 2024, he was appointed as the Chancellor of the Gokhale Institute of Politics and Economics (GIPE), replacing Bibek Debroy.
+On April 4 2025, it was reported that Sanyal was removed GIPE, however, the institute's social media account on X (formerly Twitter) denied this report.